The miniversal deformation of certain complete intersection monomial curves: Deformations of complete intersection monomial curves

 \subsection{Miniversal deformation of a free semigroup}

 In this part, we will consider a particular class of complete intersection numerical semigroups which are called free semigroups.
-Let us consider a numerical semigroup \(\Gamma\) generated (not necessarily minimally) by \(\{a_0, a_1, \dots, a_g\}\).
-Assume that \(\Gamma\) satisfies the following condition
+Consider a numerical semigroup \(\Gamma\) generated (not necessarily minimally) by \(G:=\{a_0, a_1, \dots, a_g\}\).
+Assume that \(G\) satisfies the condition